ahmadtourei/das-anomaly/README.md

 cfg = TrainAEConfig()
 AutoencoderTrainer(cfg).run()
 ```
-Note: Since the `TrainSplitConfig()` function randomly selects PSD images from the generated plots, you must ensure the training and testing datasets do not include anomalies.
-If you have an excel sheet with time stamp of anomalies, use "exclude_known_events_from_training" in examples directory to exclude them.
+Note: Since the `TrainSplitConfig()` function randomly selects PSD images from the generated plots, you must ensure the training and testing datasets do not include obvious anomalies.
+If you have an excel sheet with time stamp of anomalies (such as a catalog), use the "exclude_known_events_from_training" in examples directory to exclude them.
 Or, manually inspect both the training and testing sets to ensure they do not contain apparent anomalies.
 Review their time- and frequency-domain representations, and remove any suspicious samples to maintain the quality of training.

 6. Test and set a threshold:
 Using the _validate_and_plot_density_ jupyter notebook in the examples directory, validate the trained model and find an appropriate density score as a threshold for anomaly detection.
 Then, make sure to modify the DENSITY_THRESHOLD parameter in the _config_user_ script.

 7. Run the trained model:
-The `das_anomaly.detect` module applies the trained model to the data to detect anomalies in the PSD images and writes their information.
+The `das_anomaly.detect` module uses the trained model to detect anomalies in the PSD images and writes their information (e.g., time stamp).
 It also copies the detected anomaly to the RESULTS_PATH.
 MPI can be used to distribute PSDs over CPUs.
 Then, using the `das_anomaly.count` module, count the number of detected anomalies and display their details and file paths.
 ### Example
 ```python
 from das_anomaly.count.counter import CounterConfig, AnomalyCounter